Artist Descending a Staircase: Original production

 The play was originally broadcast on BBC Radio 3 on 14 November 1972.
 It is now available on the BBC CD Tom Stoppard Radio Plays.

 In January 2016, BBC Radio 3 revived the play with a cast that included Derek Jacobi, Ian McDiarmid, Geoffrey Whitehead and Pippa Nixon.

 Theatrical production

-A stage adaptation, written by Stoppard, was first performed at the Kings Head, Islington, London in 1988, which later transferred to The Duke of York's Theatre, London.
+A stage adaptation, written by Stoppard, was first performed at the King's Head Theatre, Islington, London in 1988, which later transferred to The Duke of York's Theatre, London.
 It featured the following cast: